So, you’ve finally landed yourself an interview for your dream job.

 Don’t overdo it with the caffeine intake

-Drinking approximately 17 mugs of coffee directly before an interview might seem like a great idea at the time, but a caffeine overload will often have the opposite effect, and only end up making you shakier than ever.
+Drinking approximately 17 mugs of coffee directly before an interview might seem like a great idea at the time, but a caffeine overload will often have the opposite effect and could only end up making you shakier than ever.

-Caffeine also increases your heart rate and can add to the sweaty palm syndrome we mentioned earlier, and you definitely don’t need these things to be amplified.
+Caffeine also increases your heart rate and can add to ‘sweaty palm syndrome’ (definitely a real thing).
+Something you probably don’t want to be amplified.

-Added bonus: you’ll get to spend more time in bed, and that’s what really matters.
+Added bonus: you’ll get to spend more time in bed.

 The main thing to remember about keeping calm during an interview is: don’t stress about being stressed, or you’ll just get more stressed.